Forgiveness Education: Curriculum

 Through studies like that one, Dr. Enright has proven--scientifically--that the Forgiveness Education Programs he has developed are effective and actually improve student attitudes, behavior and academic grades.
 Studies in other areas of the world, including those in Belfast, Northern Ireland, where Dr. Enright initiated his first school Forgiveness Education Program in 2003, documented similar results.
 Purchase your curriculum guides now in the IFI Store.

 is Now Available

-"It is our contention that bullying starts from within, as anger, and comes out as displaced anger onto the victim," Dr. Enright explains.
+"It is our contention that bullying starts from within, as anger, and comes out as displaced anger onto the victim," Dr. Enright says.
 "Forgiveness targets this anger and then reduces it, thus reducing or eliminating the displaced anger which comes out as bullying.”

 This Anti-Bullying Forgiveness Program is the only one of its kind in the world--and it works.
 Click here to learn more.